3DgeekStore/TM1638-Led-Display-PIC18F4550/README.md

 # TM1638-Led-Display-PIC18F4550
-Library and demo code do handles a TM1638 LED display board
+Library and demo code to handle a TM1638 LED display board